blackserver-IT/blackserver-IT/README.md

 - 👋 Hi, I’m Ravi Teja Gochipatla
 - 👀 I’m interested in coding and solving
 - 🌱 I’m currently a B.Tech Drop-out student
-- 💞️ I’m looking to collaborate on Python, C, and C++ open-source projects to improve and enhance my coding skills and gain some experience in building real-world projects
+- 💞️ I’m looking to collaborate on Python, and C++ open-source projects to improve and enhance my coding skills and gain some experience in building real-world projects
 - 📫 How to reach me: Mail me at gochipatalaraviteja@gmail.com
 - ⚡ Fun fact: ...
 I really hate Java